 - Ensure that the helmet fits properly on your head and should be both comfortable and snug.
 It should not be loose and tilted to any side.
 The chin strap should be able to be fastened securely so that the helmet does not fly away under the impact of a collision.

 - When you are buying a helmet for a child, take him or her along with you to ensure that helmet fits properly on his or her head.

 - Helmets are supposed to be regularly changed approximately every four years even if they have no obvious damage.
 This is particularly important for single-collision helmets like bicycle helmets where the foam element crushes after a single major impact rendering the helmet unsuitable for further use.

-- Always consult the manufacturer's instruction on use, fitting and replacement of the helmet and never compromise with these instructions.
+- Always consult the manufacturer’s instructions on the use, fitting, and replacement of the helmet, and never compromise with these instructions.